 The legal drinking age in Japan is 20 years of age.
 Parents traveling with their children are, however, welcome to bring them along free of charge.
 The children will not be permitted to drink alcohol.
-However, they will be able to try a healthy and tasty drink called amazake, which is non-alcoholic and is given to all Japanese children.
-If you’re planning to bring your children, please let us know at the time of your booking.
+Please prepare the entrance fee of sake museum ¥400 per children.

 In front of the ticket gate of Momoyama Goryoumae station on Kintetsu line.